 As you likely saw in previous episodes, we chose to make a bold move and flip the existing cabinet doors around to completely change their look while still using the existing doors and hinges.
 We did a successful test on an old over-fridge cabinet which gave us extra confidence, but there’s nothing like putting the saw to the real cabinet doors.
 There was no going back at that point!

 Our friend Brett created a custom set up on the table saw with dual blades to make consistent cuts.
 There was a downside of that dual blade set up.
 Most of the time, when finishing the cut, the saw would shoot a chip of wood out and hit Brett in the stomach.
 It came out really hard, so it would sting and leave welts.
-Brett was a good sport about it all, and Julie couldn’t stop laughing while videoing him.
+Brett was a good sport about it all, and Julie couldn’t stop laughing while filming him.
 But that was just the beginning of cabinet work.

 7. Prep, primer and paint cabinets

 Once the new hinge grooves were cut, the cabinets then needed to have all the holes patched.
 They also needed to be stripped of glue from the mirrors, and sanded down.
 Being 20 year old original wood and glue, some of the cabinets also fell apart during the process and had to be glued back together.
-All the doors needed a bit of sanding, cleaning, puttying and caulking before painting with primer, and finally paint.
+All the doors needed sanding, cleaning, puttying and caulking before painting with primer, and finally paint.

 It’s easy to forget how many cabinet doors you have in your RV until you have removed them all and sit them all our on your workbench to refinish.
 Thank goodness we were painting white onto white.
 We spent about 3 full days reworking and refinishing cabinet doors and other RV prep before we were ready to start painting.
 This project would have been even larger if trying to change from traditionally stained cabinet doors to a new color because you would also need to paint inside the cabinets.